RammasEchor/RammasEchor.github.io/Week_Pages/Week6_May.md

 ## Anti fragility

 How do we recognize something robust?
-Well, lets start by recognizing something that is fragile: something that breaks, something that remains the same is called robust, and something anti-fragile actually gets better with time, like our body with vaccinations, or work out.
+Well, lets start by recognizing something that is fragile: something that breaks when rattled is fragile, something that remains the same is called robust, and something anti-fragile actually gets better with the rattling, like our body with vaccinations, or work out.
 Anti-fragility means becoming better through your struggles.
 There are two things that may break something anti-fragile: enough stress and not enough recovery time.